-The plaque has a semi-parabolic profile and corresponds to percent blockage data presented by Lally et al. [12].
-The plaque was 16mm in length with a maximum thickness of 0.48 mm.
+The plaque has a semi-parabolic profile and corresponds to percent blockage data presented by Lally et al. [9].
+The plaque was 16 mm in length with a maximum thickness of 0.48 mm.
 This configuration corresponds to a maximum percent blockage of about 60%.
-The characteristic shape of plaque can be seen in Figure 1.
+The characteristic shape of the plaque can be seen in Fig. 1.